-Suspected Boko Haram insurgents attack Yobe village — Nigeria Today
+Suspected Boko Haram Insurgents Attack Yobe Village — Nigeria Today

-Suspected members of Boko Haram sect on Tuesday attacked Sasawa village in Damaturu Local Government Area of Yobe state.
+Suspected members of Boko Haram sect on Tuesday attacked Sasawa village in Damaturu Local Government Area of Yobe.

 “The attack happened on Tuesday night; we are still working on the details,” Summonu said.

-The attack came after a long time of relative peace enjoyed across the state.
+The News Agency of Nigeria (NAN) reports that the attack came after a long time of relative peace enjoyed across the state.

 Most people displaced by the insurgency had returned to their communities and engaged in agricultural activities to boost their resettlement and rehabilitation.

-The post Suspected Boko Haram insurgents attack Yobe village appeared first on Vanguard News.
+The post Suspected Boko Haram Insurgents Attack Yobe Village appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research